BAFurtado/armas/README.md

-#### Análise crimininalidade e violência com modelos baseados em agentes -- ABMs
+#### Análise crimininalidade com modelos baseados em agentes -- ABMs

-"Traditionally, researchers have employed statistical methods to model crime.
-However, these approaches are limited by being unable to model individual actions and behaviour. ... [a model should] attempt to model the occurrence of crimes and motivations behind it. ... **explore the potential of the model to realistically simulate the main processes and drivers within this system**."
-(Malleson, Heppenstall, See, 2009).

 We developed the model on top of [https://github.com/projectmesa/mesa] mesa wolf_sheep example We thank David Massa e all the contributors of the mesa project.